-Blackboard (Bb) Content is a tool that allows faculty and staff to store, manage, and share content outside of courses and organizations.
+Blackboard Content Collection is a tool that allows faculty and staff to store, manage, and share content both in and outside of courses and organizations.
 The Content system has a number of features that enhance the capabilities that already exist in Blackboard.

-- function as a virtual hard drive for both individual users (5 GB) and for academic departments (50 GB), available from anywhere by logging in to Blackboard
+- function as a virtual hard drive for both individual faculty and staff users (5 GB) and for academic departments (50 GB), available from anywhere by logging in to Blackboard

 - make reusing files much easier—faculty can save a file in the Content area once and link to that file from many courses and organizations